-Visit our website @ www.castle-point.com

-CROSS COUNTRY Irish goal of top NCAA spot rests on district meet

-their own Adidas/Notre Dame

-By KATHLEEN O'BRIEN Assistant Sports Editor

-Everything the Irish cross country squads have been working toward this season - a berth in the NCAA championship meet Nov.
+Call now or visit us to tour our most popular units.
+272-8110 Visit our website @ www.castle-point.com CROSS COUNTRY Irish goal of top NCAA spot rests on district meet By KATHLEEN O'BRIEN Assistant Sports Editor Everything the Irish cross country squads have been working toward this season - a berth in the NCAA championship meet Nov.
 13 - comes down to how well they run this weekend in the district meet.

-The top two teams in each district receive automatic spots at nationals, while several at-large teams will be selected to round out the field, based on their perar d Saturday formance

-throughout the season.
+The top two teams in each district receive automatic spots at nationals, while several at-large teams will be selected to rounc out the field, based on their performance.
+Saturday, and throughout the season.

 The men should have no reason to worry about being left out of nationals, as they are ranked eighth in the nation.
-'Our goal, honestly, is to be in the top three," said Irish men's head coach Joe Piane.
-"If you're first or you're third, the reward is exactly the same - going to the NCAAs.'
+"Our goal, honestly, is to be in the top three," said Irish men's head coach Joe Piane.
+"If you're first or you're third, the reward is exactly the same - going to the NCAAs."
 Notre Dame's men's squad has beaten some of the top teams in the nation this year.
-The Irish captured the Big East Championship, took sixth in the Pre-National meet and won However, two teams in Notre Dame's district are ranked ahead of the Irish.
-Wisconsin is sixth in the country, while Invitational.
+The Irish captured the Big East Championship, took sixth in the Pre-National meet and won PAINTBALL 219-674-GAME Open play walk on hours (open until Dec.
+12):